Rohitkk432/k8s-minikube-mongodb-query-test/README.md

 # k8s-minikube-mongodb-query-test

-creating mongodb instance and querying it from Node Express server in minikube env
+creating mongodb instance and querying it from Node Express server in minikube env , you can also test it with react client

 ## Diagram format of the K8s architecture
 <img width="700" alt="image" src="https://user-images.githubusercontent.com/74586376/171887212-5dcda6ab-864a-4a11-bd31-58f1f564444c.png">